joehahn/grid_walker/README.md

 the agent's move at every turn:
 ![](figs/test.png)
 Success!
-Repeating this test will show that the model quite successful at guiding the randomly-positioned agent A around hazards W and P as it navigates towards goal G.
+Repeating this test will show that the model quite successful at guiding the randomly-positioned agent A around hazards W and P and towards goal G.

 However success is not 100%, and the following plays numerous grid_walker games in order to chart those initial agent positions that ultimately result in a win